CAP Theorem: Consistency vs Availability Trade-offs

 • Geographic distance between nodes

-The key insight of CAP theorem: Partitions will happen.
-You cannot avoid them in distributed systems.
+The key takeaway: Partitions will happen.
+They are not an edge case; they are a certainty in any real distributed system.
 Therefore, the real choice is between Consistency and Availability when a partition occurs.

 graph TD